 Patent prosecution and litigation related to pharmaceuticals, biotech and chemicals patents.

-Dr. Johann Pitz, Dr. Thure Schubert (“quick to react, precise and perfectly prepared”, client); patent attorneys: Dr. Hans-Rainer Jaenichen, Dr. Alexa von Uexküll, Elard Frhr. von Schenck zu Schweinsberg.
+Dr. Thure Schubert, Dr. Kai Rüting (“competent and success-oriented”, competitor), Dr. Georg Rauh; patent attorneys: Dr. Hans-Rainer Jaenichen, Dr. Alexa von Uexküll, Elard Frhr. von Schenck zu Schweinsberg

-All-round IP activity.
 Approximately 80 percent of the practice activity involves technical protection rights.
-Strong patent prosecution department with three technical practices: chemicals, life sciences and technology.
+Strong patent prosecution department with three technical practices: chemicals, life science and technology.
 Disputes in integrated teams.
-Also trademarks and unfair competition.
+Trademarks and unfair competition.

 Munich, Düsseldorf, Berlin